sovit-123/Traffic-Light-Detection-Using-YOLOv3/README.md

 ## <u>Steps to Train</u>

 * **The current train/test split is 90/10.
 The input image size is 608x608.
 So, it might take a lot of time to train if you train on a nominal GPU.
-I have trained the model on Google Colab with Tesla T4 GPU.
-One epoch took around 30 minutes.**
+I have trained the model on Google Colab with Tesla T4 GPU/P100 GPU.
+One epoch took with all the classes around 1 hour on a Tesla T4 GPU.
+Also, check the `cfg` folder and files before training.
+You have to use the cfg files corresponding to the number of classes you are training on.
+If you want to change the number of classes to train on, then you have to change the cfg file too.
+The current model has been trained on all 6 classes, so, the cfg file is `yolov3-spp-6cls.cfg`.**

 * Prepare the data.
 For now, the code prepares the data for **stop** and **go** signs only. **Please do take a look at the paths inside the `prepare_labels.py` file and change them according to your preference and convenience**.
   * `python prepare_labels.py`
 * Create the train and validation text files.
   * `python prepare_train_val.py`
-* To train on your own system (The current [model](https://drive.google.com/file/d/1RiAXPHnse4-s8uZ5qezHTpDb1zG5oW6j/view?usp=sharing) has been trained for 15 epochs using COCO pretrained weights.)
+* To train on your own system (The current [model](https://drive.google.com/drive/folders/1nGRGqw5KP6js9UbXDL5G99j_jYdKgdXl?usp=sharing) has been trained for 30 epochs.)
-  * To train from scratch: `python train.py --data <your_data_folder>/traffic_light.data --batch 2 --cfg cfg/yolov3-spp-2cls.cfg --epochs 15 --weights "" --name from_scratch`
+  * **To train from scratch**: `python train.py --data <your_data_folder>/traffic_light.data --batch 2 --cfg cfg/yolov3-spp-6cls.cfg --epochs 30 --weights "" --name from_scratch`
-  * Using COCO pretrained weights (**This is what the current model is trained with**): `python train.py --data <your_data_folder>/traffic_light.data --batch 4 --cfg cfg/yolov3-spp-2cls.cfg --epochs 15 --multi-scale --img-size 608 608 --weights weights/yolov3-spp-ultralytics.pt --name coco_pretrained`
+  * **Using COCO pretrained weights**: `python train.py --data <your_data_folder>/traffic_light.data --batch 4 --cfg cfg/yolov3-spp-6cls.cfg --epochs 30 --multi-scale --img-size 608 608 --weights weights/yolov3-spp-ultralytics.pt --name coco_pretrained`
-  * To resume training: `python train.py --data <your_data_folder>/traffic_light.data --batch 2 --cfg cfg/yolov3-spp-2cls.cfg --epochs 1 --resume --weights weights/<your_weight_file>.pt`
+  * **To resume training**: `python train.py --data <your_data_folder>/traffic_light.data --batch 2 --cfg cfg/yolov3-spp-6cls.cfg --epochs <num_epochs_must_be_greater_than_previous_training> --multi-scale --img-size 608 608 --resume --weights weights/<your_weight_file>.pt --name <name_to_be_saved_with>`

 ### [Query on Ultralytics YOLOv3 img-size](https://github.com/ultralytics/yolov3/issues/456).